-- → If examinees must leave the testing area during the examination, they may do so one person at a time after receiving permission from the proctor.
+- → No desk accessories (e.g., family photos, "good luck" articles) are permitted in the exam area. - → Candidates may not communicate with anyone except the proctor during the exam. - → Candidates will be observed at all times during testing and should be aware that security procedures are in place and will be enforced. - → If examinees must leave the testing area during the examination to use the restroom, they may do so one person at a time after receiving permission from the proctor and should expect to be escorted by the proctor.
 No extra testing time will be allowed for the absence.
-Any scratch paper or other exam materials must be left with the proctor. - → No questions concerning the content of the examination may be asked in the examination room before, during, or after the exam.
+Any exam materials must be left with the other proctor in the exam room. - → No questions concerning the content of the examination may be asked in the examination room before, during, or after the exam.
 Proctors are not allowed to answer any questions about the content of the examination.
 Proctors may answer questions about processes (e.g. time limit), but cannot interpret or explain any words or information on the exam. - → All candidates are expected to answer the exam questions independently.
 There is to be no sharing of information, teamwork, or any other collaborative relationship with another candidate during the exam.
 Any violation of this policy is considered to be cheating.
 Any candidate engaged in this behavior may be subject to score cancellation and not be allowed to sit for future administrations of the exam. - → Candidates may not use any electronic devices, notes, or reading material in the testing room at the test site.
 Cell phones, backpacks, purses and other personal items will be stored at the front of the exam room and must be shut.
 Candidates are encouraged to leave these items at home when possible. - → Candidates should complete their exams quietly, without disturbing others. - → No exam questions are to be discussed during or after the exam administration.
 Any infraction of these terms is considered to be a violation of your ethical responsibilities.
 It is also a violation of copyright law and exam security.